techie-joe/library/README.md

 - [GitHub Pages](github-pages) - Learn how to create a website directly from a GitHub repository.
 - [Markdown](markdown) - Tips and tricks on mastering markdown syntaxes.
 - [HTML5](html5) - Unleash the Power of HTML5: The Future of Web Development.
+- [Emoji](emoji) - A small digital image with a big responsibility.

 #### Apache Web Server
 - [Using .htaccess](./htaccess/) - Explains how to use `.htaccess` in your website.